SABR Digital Library: Puerto Rico and Baseball

 - E-book: Click here to purchase the e-book version of Puerto Rico and Baseball: 60 Biographies for $9.99 from the SABR Store.
 Available in PDF, Kindle/MOBI, and EPUB formats.

-- Paperback: Get the paperback edition of Puerto Rico and Baseball: 60 Biographies for $21.95 (plus shipping) from CreateSpace.
+- Paperback: Get the paperback edition of Puerto Rico and Baseball: 60 Biographies from the SABR Store ($30.99 includes shipping/tax).

 About the SABR Digital Library